 As of April 22, Earth Day will be 41 years old.
 Started in 1970, this annual observance offers an opportunity to review the state of the earth and of the movement to save it.
-Many will focus on the thinking of Gaylord Cooper and Dennis Hayes, the "official" founders, and what they originally intended.
+Many will focus on the thinking of Gaylord Nelson and Dennis Hayes, the "official" founders, and what they originally intended.

 The problem with Earth Day is that it is usually accompanied by two divergent approaches.
 One is the nice, feel-good style of school observances, all about how we each can individually make a difference.
 The other is vaguely or explicitly apocalyptic, all about how dire the threats to our existence are.

 It is easy to fall into despair about the future because there really are dire threats: global climate change, declining crops yields, increasing water stress, escalating extreme weather events, much faster rates of species extinction and deforestation, depletion of natural resources, to mention just some.

 It is hard to find a balanced and sensible way forward in all this.
 New technical and scientific possibilities are seen by some as magic bullets to solve one or another of our environmental challenges.
 Others seem determined to dash any hopes for a better future, to find nothing but signs of impending disaster.